f-edwards/intermediate_stats/index.md

 ## Books

 We will work primarily from two books.
-You are not required to purchase either text.

 McElreath, *Statistical Rethinking: A Bayesian Course with Examples in R and Stan*